cp3402-students/project-team-02/deployment.md

 7. Make changes to the files from `countrytheme` in _PHPStorm_
 8. Commit the changes and push in _GitHub Desktop_
 9. Merge commit the branch into `main` remotely
-   1. Communicate with teammates to approve the merge and resolve conflicts
 10. Delete the branch remotely
 11. Repeat steps 4-10 for every important change/feature